fluentlabs-xyz/docs-docusaurus/docs/fluentbase-sdk/codec.md

 The Fluentbase codec system handles encoding and decoding of smart contract data automatically.

-:::tip Expand your knowledge, but generally abstracted away
+:::tip The codec system is designed to be invisible...

 **In normal usage, developers don't interact with the codec directly** - it's used internally by the router, storage, and client systems to handle parameter passing, storage serialization, and contract interactions.
+<br></br>

-When you don't require advanced codec usage, you can skim this page and move on to the next one.
+When you don't require advanced codec usage, you can skim this page, review the [summary](#summary) and move on to the next one.

 :::